steveseguin/electroncapture/README.md

 **Notes:**
 * Use the `--help` command to get the most recent available commands and options.
+* To disable hardware acceleration, use `--hwa=false` or `--no-hwa`.
+Avoid `--hwa 0`: the separate `0` is parsed as a positional argument and leaves acceleration enabled.
 * The default frameless resolution of the capture window is 1280x720.
 The app automatically accounts for high-DPI displays, so it is always 1:1 pixel-accurate with the specified resolution on even Apple Retina displays.
 * For screen-sharing and advanced features such as global hotkeys, you need to enable node integration with the `--node` parameter.